R2Northstar/NorthstarMods/README.md

 - Fixes Grunts not being able to use their Anti-Titan weaponry
 - Failsafe code that kills stuck Grunts and Stalkers inside geometry to prevent softlocking
 - Properly setup the tutorial hints to appear only once per match, and not every time they attempt to trigger
+- Some Live Fire Maps are playable, and have some differences on mechanics than normal maps

 ## Titanfall Block and Elite Titan Events